Iron Man (2008 film): Pre-production

 Favreau planned to cast a newcomer in the title role, as "those movies don't require an expensive star; Iron Man's the star, the superhero is the star.
 The success of X-Men and Spider-Man without being star-driven pieces reassures [executives] that the film does have an upside commercially."
-Those considered for the role included Jim Caviezel, Timothy Olyphant, Sam Rockwell, and Clive Owen.
-Rockwell was approached and was interested, but Favreau then met with Robert Downey Jr., who he was convinced was the right actor for the role.
+Those considered for the role included Jim Caviezel, Timothy Olyphant, and Sam Rockwell.
+Rockwell was approached and was interested, but did not get the role; Rockwell would later portray Justin Hammer in Iron Man 2 (2010).
+Feige said Clive Owen was the studio's top choice for Stark and he was offered the part, but was not interested.
+Favreau met with Robert Downey Jr. and became convinced that he was the right actor for the role.
 Favreau chose Downey, a fan of the comic, because he felt the actor's past made him an appropriate choice for the part, explaining: "The best and worst moments of Robert's life have been in the public eye.
 He had to find an inner balance to overcome obstacles that went far beyond his career.
 That's Tony Stark."
 Favreau faced opposition from Marvel Entertainment executives in casting Downey, but would not take no for an answer, saying: "It was my job as a director to show that it was the best choice creatively ... everybody knew he was talented [and] certainly by studying the Iron Man role and developing that script I realized that the character seemed to line-up with Robert in all the good and bad ways."
 Casting director Sarah Halley Finn suggested Downey create an audition tape to help persuade them.
 The executives were still not convinced, despite Favreau and Feige recommending Downey for the role, which resulted in Favreau leaking to the press that Downey was in talks; the positive reaction and enthusiasm to this story helped convince the executives, and Downey was cast in September 2006.
-Rockwell would later portray Justin Hammer in Iron Man 2 (2010).
 Downey earned $500,000 for the role.
 While preparing for filming, Favreau and Downey were given a tour of SpaceX by Elon Musk.
 Downey said, "Elon was someone Tony probably hung out with and partied with, or more likely they went on some weird jungle trek together to drink concoctions with the shamans."